minio/operator/docs/cert-manager.md

 kubectl apply -f tenant-1-ca-issuer.yaml
 ```

-Next, request a Certificate with `isCA: true` specified.
+Next, request a Certificate with `spec.isCA: true` specified.
 This is our intermediary CA.

 ```yaml
 # tenant-1-ca-certificate.yaml